Where are you right now?

 Maybe you are walking through your school or office building trying to hurriedly read this from your phone before you bump into someone.

 Wherever you find yourself sitting, or standing, or walking right now, I want to ask you another question:

 So much about life and faith in our culture right now has become about the next thing.
 The next project.
 The next promotion.
 The next vacation.
 The next experience.
 We’ve become obsessed with growth as it pertains to results, achievement, and living a respected, successful life.

 We’ve forgotten how to be here…now.

-Right now, I am sitting on my couch writing this because I wanted to be in the same room as my wife rather than locked away in my office this morning) am listening to cello music through one earbud in my right ear.
-I am typing on a writing software that I love called Scrivener, but it doesn’t seem to love my 7 year old Macbook, so it keeps crashing (without losing anything though…we’re good).
+Right now, I am sitting on my couch writing this because I wanted to be in the same room as my wife rather than locked away in my office this morning.
+I am listening to cello music through one earbud in my right ear.
+I am typing on a writing software that I love called Scrivener, but it doesn’t seem to love my 7 year old Macbook, so it keeps crashing (without losing anything though, because Scrivener is incredible…so we’re good).